machinable-org/machinable/docs/tutorial/essentials/implementing-experiments.md

   """An experiment to estimate gravity"""

   def on_execute(self):
+      time_dilation - 1.0
       height = 52
       time = 0.3
       g = 2 * height / time ** 2
       print("The gravity on the exoplanet is: ", g)
 ```

-Here, we have placed our algorithm in the <Pydoc>machinable.Experiment.on_execute</Pydoc> method.
+Here, we have placed our algorithm in the <Pydoc>machinable.Experiment.on_execute</Pydoc> event.
 The <Pydoc>machinable.Experiment</Pydoc> base class provides a variety of different lifecycle events (all starting with `on_`), such as <Pydoc>machinable.Experiment.on_create</Pydoc>, <Pydoc>machinable.Experiment.on_success</Pydoc>, etc.

 The event methods will be called automatically during the execution of the experiment, so you don't have to call them manually.
+For example, code placed in the <Pydoc>machinable.Experiment.on_failure</Pydoc> event is automatically invoked if an exception occurs.

 Of course, you are free to add other methods or properties to your class if needed.

-::: details How can I use existing code?
+::: details Aside: How can I use existing code?

 If you have some existing code, you can call it from the experiment without any additional changes, for example: